Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Introduction

-In addition, there has been a large number of experimental demonstrations recently, such as those in Refs.~\cite{Das20,Gold22,ferioli21,weiss21,grimes17}, which can, as an overall sample of experimental results, only be confirmed theoretically by a comprehensive treatment of large-scale and long-time theoretical treatment.
+In addition, there has been a large number of experimental demonstrations recently, such as those in Refs.~\cite{Das20,Gold22,ferioli21,weiss21,Experiment_dense_7}, which can, as an overall sample of experimental results, only be confirmed theoretically by a comprehensive treatment of large-scale and long-time theoretical treatment.

 In this article, we propose an integrated method to study correlated systems that exhibit cooperative phenomena such as superradiance and subradiance.
 Our goal is to obtain an effective description of a system with a large particle number, whose degrees of freedom are reduced to a solvable level.
-Additionally, this description does still preserve the many-body nature of the problem, including interactions, arising from quantum correlations.
-For that, we follow the idea of a mean-field-plus-second-order-correlations approach by tracing out the electromagnetic field and all but two atoms.
+Additionally, this description does still preserve the many-body nature of the problem arising from quantum correlations.
+For that, we follow the idea of a mean-field plus second-order correlations approach by tracing out the electromagnetic field and all but two atoms.
 As a result, we obtain the dynamics of the two remaining probe atoms, which reveal the cooperative behavior of arbitrarily large systems.
-As opposed to other treatments, the present formalism also reveals the analytical dependencies of the emission properties on the parameters of the system, such as the optical depth, the particle density and the magnitude of the external field.
+As opposed to other treatments, the present formalism also describes the analytical dependencies of the emission properties on the parameters of the system, such as the optical depth, the particle density and the magnitude of the external driving field.